 Life presents us with many challenges and opportunities.
 Although there are many things over which we have little control, we can decide about diet and lifestyle.
 According to Ayurveda health care, It is essential to pay attention to lifestyle modifications to maintain balance and health.
 Diet and lifestyle appropriate to one’s body constitution strengthen the body, mind, and soul.

 Disease Prevention with Ayurveda

 Acharya Manish has an ancient bond with Ayurveda.
-He is an Ayurvedic Practitioner who focuses majorly upon the prevention of disease rather than cure.
+He is an Ayurvedic Practitioner who focuses majorly on the prevention of disease rather than cure.
 He emphasizes a healthy lifestyle, ayurvedic diet, yoga, and meditation.
 Founder of Divya Upchar Sansthan, He believes in herbal ayurvedic products and ancient ayurvedic practices.
-He has a large team of many Ayurvedic Physicians and healthcare practitioners who focuses mainly on the root cause of the disease without any side effects.
+He has a large team of many Ayurvedic Physicians and healthcare practitioners who focus mainly on the root cause of the disease without any side effects.
 In addition to this, herbal products detoxify and rejuvenate the body and fight any infection.
 He uses age-old therapies and treatments that cure and nourish your body internally.

 The term Shatayupathy was coined by Acharya Manish, as he believed in initiating a natural healing method by Ayurveda.
 Shatayupathy can even cure those diseases that were never cured with the other medicinal systems.
 Divya Upchar Sansthan created this distinct therapy that focuses on practicing healthy eating habits and leading a disciplined lifestyle by living to be close to nature.
 Ayurvedic Physicians and other Ayurvedic Practitioners help people provide a healthy environment in the clinic and ayurvedic treatments.